-With the expert partitioner, shown in Figure 15-1, manually modify the partitioning of one or several hard disks.
-You can add, delete, resize, and edit partitions, as well as access the soft RAID, and LVM configuration.
+With the expert partitioner, shown in Figure 12-1, manually modify the partitioning of one or several hard disks.
+You can add, delete, resize, and edit partitions, or access the soft RAID, and LVM configuration.

 WARNING: Repartitioning the Running System

-All existing or suggested partitions on all connected hard disks are displayed in the list of /dev/sda.
-Partitions are listed as parts of these devices, such as /dev/sda1.
+All existing or suggested partitions on all connected hard disks are displayed in the list of /dev/sda (or /dev/dasda).
+Partitions are listed as parts of these devices, such as /dev/sda1 (or /dev/dasda1, respectively).
 The size, type, encryption status, file system, and mount point of the hard disks and their partitions are also displayed.
 The mount point describes where the partition appears in the Linux file system tree.in the YaST dialog.
 Entire hard disks are listed as devices without numbers, such as

-Several functional views are available on the lefthand RAID, Volume Management, Crypt Files, or view file systems with additional features, such as BTRFS, NFS, or TMPFS..
-Use these views to gather information about existing storage configurations, or to configure functions like
+Several functional views are available on the left hand RAID, Volume Management, Crypt Files), and view file systems with additional features, such as Btrfs, NFS, or TMPFS..
+These views can be used to collect information about existing storage configurations, configure functions (like

 If you run the expert dialog during installation, any free hard disk space is also listed and automatically selected.
 To provide more disk space to SUSE® Linux Enterprise Server, free the needed space starting from the bottom toward the top of the list (starting from the last partition of a hard disk toward the first).